weso/rdfshape-api/docs/api-usage/usage_cli.md

 - _--version_ Print the version of the program
 - _--help_ Print the help menu

+## JVM Custom Arguments
+In case @APP_NAME@ is having trouble to generate permalinks due to an SSL issue, try adding the following argument:
+- `-Djdk.tls.client.protocols=TLSv1.2`

 ## Examples
 1. Launching @APP_NAME@ in port 8081:
 - `rdfshape -p 8081`